-I know that sounds extreme, but for me, food photos are a trigger to spend on things I might like (like having a pie shipped from across the country), but that I likely won’t get to much return in enjoyment in what I paid for them.
+I know that sounds extreme, but for me, food photos are a trigger to spend on things I might like (like having a pie shipped from across the country), but that I likely won’t get too much return in enjoyment from in comparison to what I paid for them.
 I still allow myself to spend on food as fun, but I make sure I get the most fun possible out of my dining investments.

 As freelancing gets more popular, so does the market around it.

 That means courses, conferences, apps, and software…all competing for your independently-earned dollars.
 If you’re not certain what you’re doing, you can end up in a state of constantly jumping from one new investment in your business to another with little return.